pdf libraries

 Console.WriteLine("PDF generation completed successfully."

-Images Not Displaying: Use absolute paths or embed images as base64 strings.
+Use absolute paths or convert images to base64 for reliable rendering.

 using System;